modernish/modernish/README.md

 this and sets the appropriate function.

 ### use sys/text ###
-Functions for working with textfiles.
+Functions for working with text files.
 So far I have:

 `readf`: read a complete text file into a variable, stripping only the last linefeed character.